mvolkmann/blog/src/smalltalk.md

 - Close the Inspect window.
 - Close the Preferences window.

-NOTE: Changing `#prettyPrintRectangularBlocks` to `true` did not cause saving chnages to method code to be formatted.

 ## Images

 A Smalltalk image contains the definitions of system-provided classes,